zweigraf/february-seven/README.md

 ### 1.1 (2)

-- decreased points per obstacle to 1. also resetted all highscores.
+- decreased points per obstacle to 1. also reset all highscores.
 - increased ship speed. more is always better.
 - points are now displayed live while playing.
 - version number is now displayed on the start screen.